Primary ovarian insufficiency: Hormonal replacement

 Women with POI can develop symptoms of estrogen deficiency, including vasomotor flushes and vaginal dryness that respond to physiologic replacement of hormones.
 Most authorities recommend that this hormone replacement continue until age 50 years, the normal age of menopause.
 The leading hormone replacement regimen recommended involves the administration of estradiol daily by either skin patch or vaginal ring.
 This approach reduces the risk of pulmonary embolism and deep venous thrombosis by avoiding the first pass effect on the liver that is induced by oral estrogen therapy.
 The transdermal estradiol patch also provides the replacement by steady infusion rather than by bolus when taking daily pills.

-Concerns of estrogen supplement are addressed in The US Medical Eligibility Criteria for Contraceptive Use, 2010 provides guidance for safety of contraceptive methods and include guidance for conditions associated with increased risk of thrombosis such as postpartum, history of thrombosis, thrombogenic mutations, systemic lupus erythematosus, diabetes, and hypertension.
+Concerns of estrogen supplement are addressed in The US Medical Eligibility Criteria for Contraceptive Use, which provides guidance for the safety of contraceptive methods and includes guidance for conditions associated with increased risk of thrombosis such as postpartum, history of thrombosis, thrombogenic mutations, systemic lupus erythematosus, diabetes, and hypertension.
 There is also an increased risk with valvular heart disease and cardiomyopathy.

-To avoid the development of endometrial cancer young women taking estradiol replacement need also to take a progestin in a regular cyclic fashion.
-The most evidence supports the use of medroxyprogesterone acetate per day for days one through 12 of each calendar month.
+To avoid the development of endometrial cancer, young women taking estradiol replacement need to also take a progestin in a regular cyclic fashion.
+The most evidence supports the use of medroxyprogesterone acetate daily for days 1-12 of each calendar month.
 This will induce regular and predictable menstrual cycles.
 It is important that women taking this regimen keep a menstrual calendar.
-If the next expected menses is late it is important to get a pregnancy test.
-It this is positive, the woman should stop taking the hormone replacement.
-Approximately 5 to 10% of women with confirmed POI conceive a pregnancy after the diagnosis without medical intervention.
+If the next expected menses is late, it is important to get a pregnancy test.
+If this test is positive, the woman should stop taking the hormone replacement.
+Approximately 5-10% of women with confirmed POI conceive a pregnancy after the diagnosis without medical intervention.

+In observational studies, hormone replacement therapy in women with primary ovarian insufficiency and other causes of early menopause was associated with a lower risk of cardiovascular disease, increased bone density, and a reduced mortality.

 Prognosis

-Infertility can be a result of this condition and is the most discussed problem resulting from it, but there are additional health implications of the problem, and studies are ongoing.
-For example, osteoporosis (decreased bone density) affects almost all women with POI due to an insufficiency of estrogen.
+Primary ovarian insufficiency is associated with co-morbidities associated with menopause including osteoporosis (decreased bone density), which affects almost all women with POI due to an insufficiency of estrogen.
 There is also an increased risk of heart disease, hypothyroidism such as Hashimoto's thyroiditis, Addison's disease, and other autoimmune disorders.